 New parents are eager to see their infants crawl, walk, and talk.
 Hearing those first words or holding your arms out for those first steps are big moments not only for your child, but for you as a parent.
+This is why many parents are very hands-on when it comes to the development of their children, and why places like Little Thinkers Center are so popular for parents who want to cater specifically to the developmental needs of their kids.
 Remember that these milestones come in time, but with a little direction from the Expert Panel, specifically member Dr. Lise Eliot, you can have an idea of what is appropriate for your child.
 Plus, you can find out more about how to reach child developmental milestones with help from VTech.

 I remember Harper babbling “Mama” as early as 4-5 months old.
 In order not to seem like “that mom,” I always brushed it off as purely babble.
 But, quickly everyone noticed that she would say “Mama” whenever she was in a situation that she didn’t want to be in.
 She crawled closer to 9 months old, and took her first steps at 11 months old.
 We were so proud!
 Now, she is two-years-old an can count to 15, sing the alphabet tune, match colors, and has almost mastered putting her shoes on the correct feet.
 She’s come a long way, and we’ve got a longer way to go.

 The Expert Panel is my new go-to website for advice when it comes to child development.
 Being that it is a panel of six experts, I can trust their opinions first before asking other parents for their experiences.
 You can view childhood milestones by age with a wide range of newborn to nine-years-old.
 For easier searching, you can check out three categories: Language and Cognitive, Social and Emotional, & Physical and Motor.
 You’ll get a list of characteristics and developmental milestones with each age and even suggestions of products to help build upon these changes in speech, motor skills, or cognitive thinking.